 4. Reduction and Elimination of Measurement Errors

 There are certain possible sources of error when strain gauges are used for experimental stress analysis.
-Learn how to successfully assess measurement uncertainty already in the design stage by clicking on the title above.
+Learn how to successfully assess measurement uncertainty already in the design stage by clicking here.

 Unwanted temperature effects can affect the measurement results while using strain gauges.
-Find practical assistance on how to minimize these effects or compensate for them entirely.
-Learn more by clicking on the title above.
+Find practical assistance on how to minimize or compensate for temperature effects entirely by clicking here.

 In particular, electrical resistance changes in the cable connecting the measuring points to the measuring device, such as temperature variations, have negative effects in the measurement.
-Click above to find out more.
+Click here to find out more on compensating for lead resistances.

 5. Acquiring Data with the Right Hardware and Software